-In the recent past the number of African American patients seeking rhinoplasty has greatly increased.
-More patients of African ethnicity are seeking the potential refinements of a rhinoplasty procedure while wanting to maintain their ethnic features.
-Dr. Bared’s main objective in rhinoplasty is to attain natural appearing results while providing the refinements patients are seeking for their nose.
-After spending years working with patients of different ethnicities, he appreciates how refinements can be made to the nose while preserving the patient’s ethnic features.
-Regardless, of the patient’s ethnicity, Dr. Bared tailors each rhinoplasty to be in harmony with the patient’s overall facial features.
+In recent years, the number of African American patients seeking rhinoplasty, or nose surgery, has increased dramatically.
+Today, more patients of African ethnicity are interested in the potential refinements of a rhinoplasty procedure while wanting to maintain their distinct ethnic features.
+Dr. Bared’s main objective in rhinoplasty is to provide natural results while achieving the patient’s aesthetic goals.

 Call today to schedule your consultation

 Bared’s Approach to Rhinoplasty

 Dr. Bared’s approach to rhinoplasty is to, whenever possible, only use the patient’s own cartilage during the procedure.
 Implants are often used by surgeons during African American Rhinoplasty to augment the dorsum ( bridge) of the nose.
 Augmentation of the dorsum is utilized to narrow the bridge and create height for a lower bridge.

 However, Dr. Bared’s practice is to not use synthetic material to augment the dorsum as these can be prone to infections and even extrusion.
 Infections and extrusions have been reported to occur even years after surgery.
 Instead, Dr. Bared will often use ear cartilage and temporalis fascia (removed from a small incision hidden within the hairline).
 Although this technique augmentation requires more technical skill and surgical time, Dr. Bared feels that it is in the best long-term interest of his patients to avoid the use of artificial implants.

 What To Expect During An African American Rhinoplasty Consultation